lostleaf/neo_trend_backtesting/README.md

 LIQUI_RATE = 5e-3  # Maintenance Margin rate 0.5%, will liquidate if lower
 ```

-Then, load the candlesticks and compute the factors
+Then, load the candlesticks and compute the factors. `df` here is a pandas DataFrame of timestamped OHLCV candlestick data

 ``` python
 df = pd.read_feather('../candle_1h.fea')